British foreign policy in the Middle East: Anglo-German confrontation (1905-14)

-The Ottoman Empire leadership had long been hostile to its Armenian element, and in World War I accused it of favouring Russia.
-The result was an attempt to relocate Armenians in which hundreds of thousands died in the Armenian genocide#British forces in the Middle East.
+The Ottoman Empire leadership had been hostile to its traditionally loyal Armenian millet, third in the classical Ottoman Empire after Muslims and Greeks, and in the run up to World War I accused it of favouring Russia.
+The result was an attempt to relocate and ethnically cleanse Armenians, in which hundreds of thousands died in the Armenian genocide.
 Since the late 1870s Gladstone had moved Britain into playing a leading role in denouncing the harsh policies and atrocities and mobilizing world opinion.
-In 1878-1883 Germany followed the lead of Britain in adopting an Eastern policy that demanded reforms in the Ottoman policies that would ameliorate the position of the Armenian minority.
+In 1878–1883 Germany followed the lead of Britain in adopting an Eastern policy that demanded reforms in the Ottoman policies that would ameliorate the position of the Armenian minority.
+However this did not stop a shift towards violence starting in 1895 in the Ottoman Empire, and causing emigration.